 An engineer has already undertaken detailed assessment of the current infrastructure provisions and addressed what is required to accommodate the new development without impacting on the existing arrangements for the Park.

 A drainage strategy has been prepared and that will be submitted to the council with any future planning application.
 Early contact has been made with Scottish Water who will also be formally consulted by the council on receipt of a planning application.

 We can confirm that Aldi has signed a commercial agreement with the landowner to deliver a new store as shown on the masterplan.

 There is also currently interest in the site from a local children's nursery operator for the community use building which the landowners will build at their own cost.
 That building can be whatever the community feels would be appropriate but it is indicatively identified as a children's nursery as that is currently the noted interest.

 There is interest in the affordable housing units from two local Registered Social Landlords and discussions are ongoing.

 The commercial plot identified opposite and to the west of the proposed Aldi store has interest from a local veterinary surgery as well as coffee shop outlets.
 We can confirm that there are no plans for a fast food outlet.

-The landowner commissioned an ecologist to undertake a Preliminary Ecological Appraisal.
-That appraisal was prepared in advance and to inform the masterplan.
-It does not identify any protected species or habitats within or close to the site boundaries.
-However, it does highlight opportunities for further biodiversity enhancements and recommends some additional survey work to be undertaken at an appropriate time in the future.
+This was of primary importance to us at the outset of our proposals and in fact improving biodiversity was a key part of the plans.
+As a result, we commissioned an ecologist to undertake a Preliminary Ecological Appraisal which helped inform the Masterplan.
+It did not identify any protected species or habitats within or close to the site boundaries.
+However, it did highlight opportunities for further biodiversity enhancements and recommends some additional survey work to be undertaken at an appropriate time in the future.
 This report will be submitted as part of a future planning application.

 If any development is approved then the subsequent developers responsible will be required to prepare a Construction Management Plan for their proposals and submit that to the council for approval before any works take place.